alexelash/personal-website/_projects/azavea-groundwork.md

     - type: "default"
       layout: "text-only"
       desc: |
         Initially, I was most drawn to three visual concepts: a lightbulb, map marker, and hot air balloon.
-Each pointed out a different key differentiator for GroundWork.
+Each pointed out a key differentiator for GroundWork.
 The first referenced the fact that ground is the reference point in an electrical current through which voltages are measured, which related to how GroundWork helps organizations establish “ground truth” in machine learning projects.
 The second was more simple, simply referencing that GroundWork is made for labeling map data, as that presents unique challenges to practicioners.
     - type: "default"
       layout: "text-visual"
       desc: |